Amanda-Lacroix/WEEK-6-CHALLENGE-WEATHER-DASHBOARD/README.md

 ## Description

-A dashboard where I can see a five day forcast for cities I choose around the world.
+A dashboard where I can see a five day forecast for cities I choose around the world.

 ## Installation